EPW sextics vs EPW cubes: Period domains and period maps

+parametrizing Lagrangians up to isomorphism.
+Consider its natural subset $\mathcal N\subset \mathcal M$ which parametrizes Lagrangian spaces with a decomposable tensor.
+The period map descends to a rational map where $\mathbb{D}_X^{BB}$ is the Baily-Borel compactification of the period domain.
+In \cite[Theorem 0.2]{O3} O'Grady considered four divisors $\mathbb{S}^{\ast}_2$, $\mathbb{S}_2'$, $\mathbb{S}_2''$, $\mathbb{S}_{4}$ in the period domain that are in the complement of the image of the map $p|_{\mathcal{M}\setminus\mathcal{N}}$ (from \cite[Theorem 0.2]{O3} the map $p$ is regular and injective on $\mathcal{M}\setminus\mathcal{N}$ and its image is contained in $\mathbb{D}_X$).
+Moreover, the following descriptions of elements that fill out open dense subsets of those divisors was given by O'Grady in the same paper.

-Recall that in \cite{O3} O'Grady considered three divisors $\mathbb{S}^{\ast}_2$, $\mathbb{S}_2'$, $\mathbb{S}_2''$, $\mathbb{S}_{4}$ in the period domain of double EPW sextics that are the components of the complement of the image of the map $\mathcal{P}_X$.
-The three divisors $\mathbb{S}_2'$, $\mathbb{S}_2''$, $\mathbb{S}_{4}$ do not have a nice geometric description in terms of GIT stable Lagrangians, indeed one obtains them only in terms of special semistable Lagrangians containing infinitely many decomposable tensors (see \cite[Section 4]{moduli epw}).
-However, there is a nice description of periods defined by them in terms of the geometry of K3 surfaces and their moduli spaces: The divisor $\mathbb{S}_{4}$ corresponds to Hilbert schemes of two points on a quartic K3 surface: these have a natural involution (described by Beauville in \cite[Section 6]{beau_trivial}) and a $6:1$ map to $G(2,4)$, which factors through the quotient by the above involution.
+\begin{enumerate} \item The divisor $\mathbb{S}_{4}$ parametrizes Hilbert schemes of two points on a quartic K3 surface: these have a natural involution (described by Beauville in \cite[Section 6]{beau_trivial}) and a $6:1$ map to $G(2,4)$, which factors through the quotient by the above involution.
 In a sense, $G(2,4)$ with a triple structure can be seen as an EPW sextic, but the polarized manifold $(S^{[2]},H-\delta)$ does not correspond to a unique Lagrangian.
-The two divisors $\mathbb{S}_2'$, $\mathbb{S}_2''$ are points corresponding to the Hilbert scheme on a degree two K3 surface and a moduli space of stable sheaves on a K3 surface $S$, such that $S$ has a polarization $H$ of degree two and the Mukai vector is $(0,H,0)$.
-Both constructions do not have a uniquely associated Lagrangian, up to $PGL(6)$.
-Finally, the divisor $\mathbb{S}^{\ast}_2$ corresponds to EPW sextics with at least a singular plane, and their periods are related to the period of the K3 surface obtained as double cover of this plane branched along a sextic (plus a two-torsion Brauer class \cite{vGK}).
+Here, $H$ is the nef divisor induced on $S^{[2]}$ from the ample divisor of square 4 on $S$, and $2\delta$ is the class of the exceptional divisor of non-reduced subschemes. \item Points in the two divisors $\mathbb{S}_2'$, $\mathbb{S}_2''$ correspond respectively to the Hilbert scheme of two points on a degree two K3 surface and the moduli space of stable sheaves on a K3 surface $S$, such that $S$ has a polarization $H$ of degree two and the Mukai vector is $(0,H,0)$. \item Finally, points in the divisor $\mathbb{S}^{\ast}_2$ correspond to EPW sextics with at least a singular plane, and their periods are related to the period of the K3 surface obtained as double cover of this plane branched along a sextic (plus a $2$-torsion Brauer class \cite{vGK}). \end{enumerate}

-By Theorem \ref{periods} we infer a description of EPW cubes related to the images of the above divisors in $\mathbb{D}_{Y}$.